tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 	 - its just smoke floating over the stalkfeid, billowing marble drifts, holding shape
 	 - **blinded** (A number of Hex's will have the fire hazard with acelerated chance of finding it)
  - **Hypnotic Cloud:**
  - blood in your ears, your ears thuds and you are drifting , sudenlyu nausous by the perveived eleavation change
+ - my fucking back hurts ahhhhhhhhhhhhjdjkhdfshjksdfkjlhjkldfjkhlsdffklhjasdfjklghsdfk
+ - green and red,

 ### Ruins